 CLEVELAND—OCSiAl has enjoyed success since its establishment about five years ago, and now it is expanding to accommodate future growth.

-The firm will add a new production site for its graphene nanotubes in Luxembourg, designed to house five 50-ton reactors, or 250 total tons when fully operational.
-CEO Hugues Jacquemin said at the recent International Elastomer Conference in Cleveland that the site is projected to come online by the end of 2020 or the beginning of 2021.
+The firm will add a new production site for its graphene nanotubes in Luxembourg, designed to house five 50-ton reactors.
+Production capacity is a minimum of 250 tons with the ability to increase further.
+CEO Hugues Jacquemin said at the recent International Elastomer Conference in Cleveland that the first train of the facility will be launched by 2023.

 The firm still is determining how many jobs it will add in conjunction with the expansion.
-It currently employs 400 globally and operates two other reactors in Siberia with capacities for 50 and 10 tons, respectively.
-Jacquemin said by 2023 the firm's global capacity should reach 310 tons.
+It currently employs 450 globally and operates two other synthesis facilities in Siberia with capacities for 50 and 25 tons, respectively.
+Jacquemin said by 2023 the firm's global capacity should reach 125 tons.

 "It will basically allow all of our customers to come in and try new applications with our tubes," Jacquemin said.
 "It will be fully staffed."

 OCSiAl also unveiled four new Tuball matrix products at the Rubber Expo designed specifically for the elastomers industry.

 The four grades are naturally conductive, single-wall carbon nanotube additives that help improve the physical properties of elastomers in addition to enhancing conductivity without compromising other attributes.
 The firm said the products bring loading rates of less than 0.5 percent, which enables lightweighting; provide greater color control; and eliminate marking.

 Each matrix also helps improve the dispersions of the graphene nanotubes into an EPDM or specific type of plastic/elastomer application.